beeware/briefcase/docs/reference/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 A path, relative to the directory where the ``pyproject.toml`` file is located,
 to an image to use as the background for the installer.
-As with ``splash``, the
+The path should
-path should *exclude* the extension, and a platform-appropriate extension will
+*exclude* the extension, and a platform-appropriate extension will be appended
-be appended when the application is built.
+when the application is built.

 ``long_description``
 ~~~~~~~~~~~~~~~~~~~~